jpmattern/obm-primer/readme.md

-# Notebooks for visualizing parameter and state estimation using a NPZD ocean biological model
+# Visualizing parameter and state estimation for a zero-dimensional ocean biological model

 Five notebooks are currently available: